pybricks/pybricks-projects/tutorials/dev/tools/vscode/index.md

 install Python from the [official site][py-dl], or using your favorite package manager.
 On Linux, Python is most likely already installed.

+On Ubuntu, you will also need to ensure the `venv` package is installed.

+    sudo apt install python3-venv

 Then follow the link above or search for "Pylance" in the *Extensions* in VS Code and click *Install* to install the *Pylance* extension.